jldeen/codefresh/Swarm-mode.md

 > Vote App: http://azure-agent.southcentralus.cloudapp.azure.com
 > Results: http://azure-agent.southcentralus.cloudapp.azure.com:8080

-> Note: Ports 80, 443, and 8080 are open by default on your Agent Load Balancer in Azure when using ACS, ACS Engine, or ACS with DockerCE (Preview).
+> Note: Ports 80, 443, and 8080 are open by default on your Agent Load Balancer in Azure when using ACS Swarm, ACS Engine, or ACS with DockerCE (Preview).
 To quickly access the FQDN for both your Master and Agent load balancers, run the following command from your local command line:

 ```bash
 az acs list --resource-group myResourceGroup --query '[*].{Master:masterProfile.fqdn,Agent:agentPoolProfiles[0].fqdn}' -o table